SynBioHub/api-docs/source/index.html.md

 Parameter | Description
 --------- | ------- | -----------
-userUri | The user id of the user being removed.
+userUri | The user URI of the user being removed.

 # Edit Endpoints